Dalal Abdel Aziz: Personal life and death

-Abdel Aziz was married to actor Samir Ghanem in 1984, they were the parents of actresses Donia and Amy.
+Abdel Aziz was married to actor Samir Ghanem in 1984; they were the parents of actresses Donia and Amy.

 Ghanem died from complications of kidney functions and associated mucormycosis related to COVID-19 in El Safa Hospital, Mohandiseen, Giza on 20 May 2021, at the age of 84.
-Abdel Aziz herself died on 7 August, from complications related to COVID-19 100 days after infection.
+Abdel Aziz herself died there the following 7 August, from complications related to COVID-19 100 days after infection.